Eia: Middle Ages

 At about the time of the Domesday Book of 1086, the manor of Eia was divided into three smaller manors: Hyde (the north-western part), Ebury (or Eyebury/Eia) (central area) and La Neyte or Neat (to the south-east).
 Neyte was a small island in the marsh (in what is now Pimlico), on which a house was built for the Abbot of Westminster.
-Neyte may been the inspiration of Knightsbridge, considerably beyond the north side, which centred on a bridge over water on one of the great, Roman-founded, roads leading west-south-west from the City of London.
+Neyte may have been the inspiration for Knightsbridge, considerably beyond the north side, which centred on a bridge over water on one of the great, Roman-founded, roads leading west-south-west from the City of London.

 By the 12th century a ford crossing on the River Tyburn, before its loss known as Cow Ford, was the site of a hamlet: Eye Cross.
 Its location is unknown; probably it was in and/or beside the south of Buckingham Palace Gardens.

 Early modern era

 In 1531 King Henry VIII acquired the Hospital of St James (later St. James's Palace) from Eton College, a royal foundation founded in 1440 by King Henry VI endowed with many royal lands.
 In 1536 on the Dissolution of the Monasteries the Manor of Ebury became one of the many possessions of Westminster Abbey which reverted to the Crown (which is considered the foundation of all land ownership) and the Court of Augmentations.
 This meant the site that would become Buckingham Palace returned to royal ownership, almost 500 years after William the Conqueror had given it away.